hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-istio-and-spire.md

 ## SPIRE

-SPIRE (SPIFFE Runtime Environment) is a production-ready implementation of the SPIFFE specification that performs node and workload attestation to securely issue cryptographic identities to workloads running in heterogeneous environments.
+SPIRE (SPIFFE Runtime Environment) is a production-ready implementation of the SPIFFE(Secure Production Identity Framework for Everyone) specification that performs node and workload attestation to securely issue cryptographic identities to workloads running in heterogeneous environments.

 ![](/img/spire.png)